pangenome/odgi/docs/rst/tutorials/sorting_layouting.rst

 Pangenome graphs built from raw sets of alignments may have complex structures which can introduce difficulty in downstream analyses, visualization, mapping, and interpretation.
 Graph sorting aims to find the best node order for a 1D and 2D layout to simplify these complex regions.
+This tutorial shows how to sort and visualize a graph in 1D.
+It explains how to generate a 2D layout of a graph, and how to take a look at the calculated layout using static and interactive tools.

-Pangenome graphs embed linear pangenomic sequences as paths in the graph, but to our knowledge, no algorithm takes into account this biological information in the sorting.
-Moreover, existing 2D layout methods struggle to deal with large graphs. ``odgi`` implements a new layout algorithm to simplify a pangenome graph, by using path-guided `stochastic gradient descent <https://ieeexplore.ieee.org/document/8419285>`_ (`PG-SGD <https://docs.google.com/presentation/d/1SfFAtesY6NkSzolo3kN2s3LV5eFunko6KoCv5PkH-YI/edit#slide=id.p>`_) to move a single pair of nodes at a time.
+..
+Pangenome graphs embed linear pangenomic sequences as paths in
+.. the graph, but to our knowledge, no algorithm takes into account this biological information in the sorting.
+Moreover,
+.. existing 2D layout methods struggle to deal with large graphs. ``odgi`` implements a new layout algorithm to simplify a pangenome
+.. graph, by using path-guided `stochastic gradient descent <https://ieeexplore.ieee.org/document/8419285>`_
+.. (`PG-SGD <https://docs.google.com/presentation/d/1SfFAtesY6NkSzolo3kN2s3LV5eFunko6KoCv5PkH-YI/edit#slide=id.p>`_) to move a single pair of nodes at a time.
+..
 The PG-SGD is memory polite, because it uses a path index, a strict subset of the `xg <https://github.com/vgteam/xg>`_ index.
-Following a parallelized, lock-free SGD approach, the PG-SGD can go `Hogwild <https://papers.nips.cc/paper/2011/hash/218a0aefd1d1a4be65601cc6ddc1520e-Abstract.html>`_!
+Following a parallelized, lock-free SGD approach,
+.. the PG-SGD can go `Hogwild <https://papers.nips.cc/paper/2011/hash/218a0aefd1d1a4be65601cc6ddc1520e-Abstract.html>`_!
-    The 1D path-guided SGD implementation is a key step in general pangenome analyses such as pangenome graph linearization and simplification.
+..
+The 1D path-guided SGD implementation is a key step in general pangenome analyses such as pangenome graph
+..    linearization and simplification.
 It is applied in the `PangenomeGraph Builder <https://github.com/pangenome/pggb>`_ (PGGB) pipeline.
-This tutorial shows how to sort and visualize a graph in 1D.
-It explains how to generate a 2D layout of a graph, and how to take a look at the calculated layout using static and interactive tools.

 .. note::

-    Be aware that :ref:`odgi sort` offers much more sorting algorithms than this tutorial could cover here.
+    Be aware that :ref:`odgi sort` offers much more sorting algorithms than this tutorial could cover here in detail.

 =====
 Steps